VioletBitKitten/VTuberVoice/README.md

 ## WARNING

-This software is in development.
+VTuberVoice is in development.
 The software is not complete and there is no documentation yet.
 Use with caution!

 ## Introduction

 Provides a simple command line TTS interface with customization.
 Currently only works on Windows.

-This software was created because I do not like to talk, and at times I am unable to speak.
+VTuberVoice was created because I do not like to talk, and at times I am unable to speak.
+I was unable to find a good existing solution to TTS that is easy to use while streaming.
+VTuberVoice provides a simple text interface that can be run in command window.

-**Please note** Sometimes Windows is odd and will pick an Audio Output that is not the default.
-If there is no audio when speaking, try setting an Audio Output using the options `-O` to list Audio Outputs and `-o` to set an Audio Output.
+**Please note** VTuberVoice attempts to pick the default Audio Output Device.
+If there is no audio when speaking, try setting an Audio Output Device using the options `-O` to list Audio Output DEvices and `-o` to set an Audio Output Device.

 ## Building

+The best way to build VTuberVoice is using the `build.bat` file:

-To build this project use the script `build.bat`.
+* To build VTuberVoice use the script: `build.bat`
-For help in the build scripts run the command `build.bat help`.
+* For help in the build scripts run the command: `build.bat help`
+* The unit tests can be run using the command: `build.bat help`
+* Application test can be run using the command: `testvtv.bat`

-To Manually build this project:
+To Manually build VTuberVoice:

-* Run the command `fpcmake` to create the file `Makefile`.
+* To create the `Makefile` use the command: `fpcmake`
+* To build VTuberVoice use the command: `make`
-* Run the command `make` to build the project.
+* To run the unit tests use the command: `runtests.exe`

 If you are using [Visual Studio Code](https://code.visualstudio.com/) there are build tasks that can be used.
 The `fpc:` tasks will be faster since FPC compiler is being called directly.
 The `build.bat` tasks will be slower since they use `fpmake` and `make`.